exoplatform/exo-documentation/docs/Upgrade.rst

 -  Download eXo Platform 5.1 version.

--  The configuration properties for caches have been changed for eXo Platform 5.1 in order to harmonize them and use the same name in standalone and cluster modes.
-You should then update cache properties in the new server.
-Please refer to this :ref:`documentation <Configuration.CacheConfiguration>` for get the list of cache names.

 -  Perform one or more dry-run upgrade(s) to find out potential problems and estimate the upgrade time.

+-  :ref:`Rename <Caches-warning>` all caches.

+.. _Caches-warning:

+.. warning:: The configuration properties names for caches have been changed for eXo Platform 5.1 in order
+             to use the same names in standalone and cluster modes.
+             In case you changed default cache configuration, take care to update the cache properties names
+             as documented at this :ref:`documentation <Configuration.CacheConfiguration>`.

 .. note:: The dry-run upgrade allows you to: